dungru/memory_size_generator/README.md

 Please use "make" to build the code
-Execute the command ./my > your_file
+Execute the command ./my
+It will output to the .txt file directly.